nixuri/FinOps/README.md

-# Project Name
+# FinOps

-A brief description of what this project does and who it's for
+FinOps is a python package for financial operations.

 ## Table of Contents